AsyncSite/slackdori-frontend/README.md

 ## 💡 Philosophy

-> "Done is better than perfect"
+> "Build it right, ship it fast"

-We ship fast, measure everything, and iterate based on data.
+Balance between best practices and rapid iteration.